Jones helps Sharks sweep series vs Kings with 4-2 win

 BENCHED

 Sharks forward Kurtis Gabriel was benched after he got fined by the NHL for cross-checking Kings defenseman Kurtis MacDermid during pregame warmups Monday.
 The two former minor league teammates fought in the first period that night and Gabriel was fined about $3,000 by the NHL on Tuesday.
-Boughner, also fined $5,000, decided to sit Gabriel.
+San Jose coach Bob Boughner, also fined $5,000, decided to sit Gabriel.

 UP NEXT